 Throughout Demos the Wilton Square house where the widowed Mrs Mutimer and her three adult children live at the beginning of the novel, is a kind of touchstone of ordinariness for the class Gissing labels the ‘mechanic’ class.
 Daniel Dabbs, for instance, is ‘in most things a typical English mechanic’ (383).
 When Richard gets into a jealous rage with Adela she feels he speaks ‘like any London mechanic, with defect and excess of aspirates, with neglect of g’s at the end of words’ (365).
 The Mutimers reside at Wilton Square because of the labour of Richard’s father Joseph, a ‘harmless necessary artisan’ who ‘earned a living by dint of incessant labour, brought up his family in an orderly way, and departed with a certain sense of satisfaction at having fulfilled obvious duties’ (57).
-The move to Highbury when Richard inherits a fortune from his namesake great uncle, a Midlands industrialist, is a move towards instability for Mrs Mutimer who is never comfortable in the upscale suburb.
+The move to Highbury when Richard inherits a fortune from his namesake great-uncle, a Midlands industrialist, is a move towards instability for Mrs Mutimer who is never comfortable in the upscale suburb.
 When the Mutimers go to Highbury, the Wilton Square house becomes home to Emma Vine and her sisters.
 For them, this move is an ascent from rooms in Hoxton, but they affect the local social tone themselves by adding ‘a notice in the window that dress-making and millinery were carried on within’ (141).
 Mrs Mutimer is ‘constantly’ drawn back to Wilton Square to visit the Vines then, as it were finding her own level, moves back there after Emma rejects Richard’s patronage, his social-climbing marriage to Adela having become known (204, 240–241).

 The most impoverished parts of London mentioned in Demos all lie in what, until 1900, was the civil parish of St Luke’s – or to give it the official name it bears on an 1855 map made in the year the Metropolitan Board of Works was established, Saint Luke Middlesex (LMA: 30444).
 They are not in London’s Northern postal district, but its East-Central one, although they lie due north of the City of London.
 Gissing deliberately labels such distinctions not just by naming neighbourhoods and prominent streets, but by including a postal code.
-When, staying at Wanley, Alice Mutimer spots a letter addressed to ‘Mrs Mutimer’, in other words Adela, newly married to Alice’s brother, she recognises the handwriting of Kate Clay and confirms her suspicion by inspecting the envelope: ‘[t]he Post-Mark?
-Yes, It Was London E.C.’
-(277).
+When, staying at Wanley, Alice Mutimer spots a letter addressed to ‘Mrs Mutimer’, in other words Adela, newly married to Alice’s brother, she recognises the handwriting of Kate Clay and confirms her suspicion by inspecting the envelope: ‘The Post-Mark?
+Yes, it Wwas London, E.C.’
+(276).
 The actual name of St Luke’s does not appear in Demos.
 Instead, Gissing alludes to it via street names, mostly those of the area’s thoroughfares (through which middle-class readers would typically have passed in hansoms or on omnibuses, making the roads known to them if the intricate local government details were not).
 St Luke’s is the area where the lowest and most extreme slums are situated in Gissing’s Workers in the Dawn.
 The plot of Gissing’s debut novel spirals outwards from Adam and Eve Court, off Whitecross Street, as Dennis (2010b) has charted.
 It lies immediately to the east of old Clerkenwell, the hellishly extreme slum area of The Nether World.

-The thoroughfares spanning or bordering St Luke’s include Old Street, the City Road and Goswell Road.
+The thoroughfares spanning or bordering St Luke’s include Old Street, the City Road, and Goswell Road.
 The first of these receives one mention, in Chapter 16, after Richard has jilted Emma: